sparkfun/Artemis-Firmware-Upload-GUI/README.md

 Be sure you are loading firmware for your board or product.
 While it's unlikely to damage Artemis by loading incorrect firmware it will erase the pre-existing firmware and may lead to the peripherals being controlled incorrectly.

 An example *Blink.bin* firmware file is included in the repo.
-This firmware will cause pin 5 (the status LED on [ATP](https://www.sparkfun.com/products/15442)to blink at 1Hz.
+This firmware will cause these LEDs to blink at 1Hz:
+* the D5 LED on the [SparkFun RedBoard Artemis ATP](https://www.sparkfun.com/products/15442)
+* the D13 LED on the [SparkFun RedBoard Artemis](https://www.sparkfun.com/products/15444)
+* the D18 LED on the [SparkFun Thing Plus - Artemis](https://www.sparkfun.com/products/15574)
+* the D19 LED on the [SparkFun RedBoard Artemis Nano](https://www.sparkfun.com/products/15443)
+* the Green LED on the [SparkFun Edge Development Board - Apollo3 Blue](https://www.sparkfun.com/products/15170)
+* the STAT LED on the [OpenLog Artemis](https://www.sparkfun.com/products/15846)
+* the D19 and GNSS LEDs on the [Artemis Global Tracker](https://www.sparkfun.com/products/16469)

 Pressing the 'Update Bootloader' button will erase all firmware on the Artemis and load the latest bootloader firmware.
 This is handy when SparkFun releases updates to the [SVL](https://github.com/sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs/blob/master/common/examples/artemis_svl/src/main.c).

 SparkFun labored with love to create this code.
 Feel like supporting open source hardware?
 Buy a [breakout board](https://www.sparkfun.com/products/15444) from SparkFun!

 Repository Contents